JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 {% endhighlight %}

 14. See if you can implement your own `findById`, and `update` function, using what we have already built and these [docs](http://mongodb.github.com/node-mongodb-native/).

+Once you've gotten through the lab, raise your hand and have an instructor unlock the next lab where you can play with IRC.